wowa-q/bugal/dev-doc/git/git_basics.md

 4. `git merge <branch-name>` to merge the branch to the master branch -> master branch can be pushed like before (with `pull` nd `push` to remote
 5. `git branch -d <branch-name>` to delete the branch from local repository
 6. `git push origin --delete <branch-name>` to delete the branch from remote repository

+`git checkout -b <branch-name>` can be used as shortcut for step 1 and 2

+## Tips & Tricks

+### Umbenennen

+Nicht in Betriebssystem umbenen, sondern in git Move (mv)

+1. `git mv datei_old.txt datei_new.txt`
+2. `git commit -m "file renamed"`

+### Löschen

+Nicht in Betriebssystem löschen, sondern in git Remove (rm)

+1. `git rm datei_old.txt`
+2. `git commit -m "file removed"`

+### Reproduce

+1. `git log`
+2. q to leave the log

+alternatively only commit ID abbreviations to be shown:

+1. `git log --abbrev-commit` will show the commit ID abbreviations
+2. q to leave the log

+To show the history of one file:

+1. `git log -- datei.txt` -> will show the history of the file

+Show the commit changes:

+1. `git show <commit ID>` -> shows the changes with this commit

+Overwrite the stashed files from repository:

+1. `git checkout HEAD datei.txt` -> overwrites the file from the local repository
+2. `git reset --hard HEAD` -> has the same effect as the before
+3. after that the files can be removed via Os

+Einen commit fixen mit `git revert`

+1. `git revert <Commit ID>` -> ein neuer commit wird erstellt der den letzten commit ignoriert

+### Working with branch

+1. `git fetch` to download the branches from remote
+2. `git checkout <branch-name>` to change to the branch
+3. `git pull` to update the branch

+### Working with branches

+1. `git checkout -b <branch-name>` -> to create new branch